greenm01/vb4x/docs/vb4x_specs.md

 ### 2\.4.2 Scouts

-Scouts are autonomous drones outfitted with advanced sensors that aid with electronic warfare.
+Scouts are autonomous drones outfitted with advanced sensors that aid with electronic warfare and information gathering.
 They give a boost to Task Forces during combat operations.

 ### 2\.4.3 Raiders